-RES 820 Ouantitative Research
+RES 820 Quantitative Research

 This course examines theory and practice in the design, conduct, analysis and interpretation of experimental, quasi-experimental and survey procedures for research and evaluation of programs.
 Development of basic skills required in the understanding, planning and executing of a research study will be covered.
+Multivariate statistical techniques commonly used in social research are introduced as well as the development of skills in survey design and scale construction, and in parametric and nonparametric statistical analysis.
+Advanced skills in the use of statistical analysis software (SPSS) are also provided.